BelaPlatform/bela_newBlog/docs/_posts/2017-02-01-jacobohmi.markdown

 {% include single-image.html fileName="Jacob-OHMI/1_FrettingMech_Gif.gif" caption="" %}

-In summer 2016, I worked with the One-Handed Musical Instrument ([OHMI](http://www.ohmi.org.uk/)) Trust on a design project concerned with adapting the bass guitar for one-handed playing.
+In summer 2016, we worked with the One-Handed Musical Instrument ([OHMI](http://www.ohmi.org.uk/)) Trust on a design project concerned with adapting the bass guitar for one-handed playing.
 Inspired by musical robotics projects, we decided to design and build a prototype solenoid-actuated fretting mechanism, which attaches to the neck of a bass guitar.
 The mechanism is controlled via MIDI, which allows a range of controllers to be used.
 As it’s a prototype device, we only used six solenoid motors on the 2nd 3rd and 4th frets of the A and D strings.

 Initially, we used the Arduino-based Teensy microcontroller to drive the solenoid circuits.
 To get MIDI signals from our controller (an Arturia Beatstep) to the Teensy, we had a Puredata patch running on a laptop.
 This arrangement was great for early prototypes, but the necessity for an intermediate laptop affected the usability of the instrument.
 This is where Bela comes in.
 Bela can act as MIDI host, so we were able to cut out the laptop stage and have our MIDI controller interact directly with the Puredata patch on Bela.
 We used Bela’s analogue outputs to drive the solenoid motors, using the same circuitry as we had with the Teensy.